NoahLE/Developer-Notes/content/server/security/fail2ban.md

 ## Create and edit the default settings

-1. Make a copy of the config file for local changes
+1. Make a copy of the config file for local changes with the comments removed

 ```bash
 awk '{ printf "# "; print; }' /etc/fail2ban/jail.conf | sudo tee /etc/fail2ban/jail.local